How to Cultivate and Care for Bonsai Trees

 All bonsai need to be repotted periodically.
 Eventually the roots will grow in and fill the pot.
-At this point the tree is root-bound and can't absorb enough moisture.
-Repotting is an art form itself, and this Asian skill calls for Asian tools.
+At this point the tree is root-bound and can't absorb enough moisture, so repotting is necessary.
 Upon pulling the plant out of its pot, Fred uses a chopstick to separate the roots.
 It's best to repot during the tree's dormancy period since cutting the roots actually encourages new growth.
 Cut off approximately one-third of the roots from the bottom and around all the sides of the rootball.

 In nature, a taproot anchors the tree in the ground.
 With bonsai, wire does the trick.
 Thread wire through small holes in the pot.
 Next, add some soil around the rootball and gently twist the tree downward into the soil to get as much of it into the tree's roots as possible.
 Tighten the wire over the tree's larger roots, clip away the wire, and tighten it again securely.
 If the roots are properly wired in the pot, you should be able to pick the tree up by the trunk, and it won't come out of its pot.

 Add a few more scoops of soil over the roots and use a chopstick to push the soil down into the tree's roots.
 This eliminates air pockets that can damage or even kill the tree.
 The finishing touch is a layer of pre-moistened moss; this helps to add beauty and maintain moisture.

 Bonsai in Balance